-Students in France can apply for housing benefits provided by the CAF, a French Government institution.
+Students in France can apply for housing benefits provided by CAF, a French Government institution.

-Those benefits will be calculated according to your income, the condition of housing, the monthly rent and many other criteria.
+These benefits are calculated according to many criteria, such as your income, the condition of housing and the monthly rent.

-You can only apply once you have entered your flat.
+You can only apply once you have moved into your flat.
 The application can be done online www.caf.fr.

 If you have already worked in France, you must declare it to the CAF.

 To get benefits until the end of your stay, you must pay your rent until the very last day of the month.